Free leaf mulch and compost

-The City has "pick-up" crews and "vacuum" crews for collecting loose leaf piles.
-"Pick-up" crews move the leaves with equipment such as blowers, tractors and rakes to a location that allows for easy access.
-"Vacuum" crews use a large unit that sucks up the leaves and blows them into a truck.
-Loose and bagged leaves are transported to the Beacon Hill Park Maintenance Yard for composting and reuse in City gardens.
+The City has pick-up crews and vacuum crews for collecting loose leaf piles.
+Pick-up crews move the leaves with equipment such as blowers, tractors and rakes to a location that allows for easy access.
+Vacuum crews use a large unit that sucks up the leaves and blows them into a truck.
+Loose and bagged leaves are transported to the Beacon Hill Park maintenance yard for composting.

-At the City of Victoria we process our own leaf mulch.
+At the City, we process our own leaf mulch.
 Most of what we process is used within Victoria's 137 parks and open spaces.
-The City periodically assesses how much mulch is available and how much is needed for Parks.
+The City periodically assesses how much mulch is available and how much is needed for parks.

-Surplus leaf mulch is available for the public to self-load outside the Parks Yard starting in early spring, until the supply runs out.
-The pile of surplus leaf mulch is located outside the Parks Yard, at the end of Nursery Rd in Beacon Hill Park.
-Gardeners wanting to pick-up this free leaf mulch can use shovels and pitchforks, heavy machinery (i.e. bobcat) cannot be used to pick up leaf mulch outside the Parks Yard.
-Interested parties can call 250.361.0600 to see if free leaf mulch is available for pick up outside of the Parks Yard.
+Surplus leaf mulch is available for the public to self-load outside the Parks Yard until the supply runs out.
+The 10 yard pile of surplus leaf mulch is located outside the Parks Yard at the end of Nursery Rd in Beacon Hill Park.
+Gardeners wanting to pick up this free leaf mulch can use shovels and pitchforks.
+Heavy machinery (i.e. bobcat) cannot be used to pick up leaf mulch outside the Parks Yard.
+You may wish to call 250.361.0600 ahead of time to see if free leaf mulch is available for pick up at this location.